Family Safaris

 • Accommodation

-• All meals: our chef has a substantial repertoire of kid-friendly meals and we prepare plenty of healthy snacks for each day’s outings
+• All meals and welcome drink.
+Our chef has a substantial repertoire of kid-friendly meals and we prepare plenty of healthy snacks for each day’s outings.

 • Airport VIP services

-• Activities and visits detailed in the itinerary
+• Activities and visits detailed in your itinerary

 Not Included: